Monday, August 19, 2019

 A Dark Trail - Chapter 4

 "Nah.
 You wouldn't want those, anyway.
-You turn a corner into a bright light and you''d end up blind.
+You turn a corner into a bright light and end up blind.
 Or maybe that was just Weasel after I pointed that floodlight at him.
 You'd think his eyes would be more resistant, staring at computer screens all day, with their comforting, irradiating glow."

 "Hey, check this out!"
-She snapped out of her thoughts at Deadpool's excited call.
-He'd move several cubes down without her noticing.
-She rushed up to find him hunched over a desk.
+She was pulled from her thoughts at his excitement.
+He'd moved several cubes down without her noticing.
+She found him hunched over a desk.
 "Look, this person made a whole petting zoo out of paper clips!
 This one's gotta be an elephant!"

-Wade tried imitating an elephant's call, to little success.
-It sounded more like he was making a fart noise.
+Wade tried imitating an elephant's call, to little success, sounding more like a fart.
 Actually, since this is Deadpool, he might have been.

 "Oh yeah," Rhodez replied uncertainly, "that's kinda cool.
 They must have been bored as hell."

 "Really?
-I only got to go on that one where we tried to shoot a pie at Pollock out of a bazooka.
+I only got to go on the one where we tried to shoot a pie at Pollock out of a bazooka.
 That was pretty exciting, but I didn't know if that was normal."

 The mercenary put his finger to his chin in an imitation of a person capable of thought.
 "Hmmmm, I'd say that was on the low end, really.
 No robots or chainsaws, no extended kung-fu battles.
 Don't they tell you about their adventures?"